-Each experiment involved feeding a well-known mixture composition (i.e., water-acetone-ethyl acetate) into two T-micromixer inputs using a QisTM DSP100 peristaltic pump passing through the microtube.
-The residence time was 27 seconds for all experiments according to the feed rate.
+Each experiment fed a well-known mixture composition (i.e., water-acetone-ethyl acetate) into two T-micromixer inputs using a QisTM DSP100 peristaltic pump passing through the microtube.
+All experiments' residence time was 27 seconds according to the feed rate.
 Feed stream S/F and temperature were set based on the experimental design.
 Output settlement was allowed upon leaving to ensure equilibrium, separating it into organic and aqueous phases.
-The samples were diligently collected in both phases for analysis using Agilent 6890N gas chromatography (GC) equipped with 30m×0.25mm DB-WAX/capillary columns and a flame ionization detector (FID).
+The samples were diligently collected in both phases for analysis using an Agilent 6890N gas chromatography (GC) equipped with 30m×0.25mm DB-WAX/capillary columns and a flame ionization detector (FID).
 FID involved helium as the carrier and auxiliary gas.
-Standard uncertainties are as follows: T = 0.2 K, P = 0.9 Pa, and $w_1, w_2, w_3 = 0.0002$.
+Standard uncertainties are as follows: T = 0.2 K, P = 0.9 Pa, and $w_1$ , $w_2$ , $w_3$ = 0.0002.

-2.3.
 Design of Experiments (DOE)

 Herein, acetone was separated from water by utilizing ethyl acetate as the solvent at various S/Fs and temperatures (i.e., 303.15, 308.15, 313.15, and 318.15 K).
 Table 2 lists the operational parameters.
-These factors were planned and analyzed in Minitab using full factorial design (FFD).
+These factors were planned and analyzed in Minitab using a complete factorial design (FFD).
 Given different levels of the variables (i.e., 2 and 5), there were 20 experiments.
 The randomized DoE and experimental LLE data are summarized in Table 3.